deecewan/GenbankTypeProvider/report/src/01_background.md

 first-class citizen of F# to "support the integration of large-scale information sources".

+endcyancolor

 ## Research Problem

 ### Research Statement

-The objective of the research is to create a compiler extension in the form of an F# type provider to enable the quick exploration and use of data.
-This allows the data to become a first-class citizen of the programming language to make it easier to access data from GenBank and build out programs using bioinformatics data.
+The object of the research is to make it easier to access and explore bioinformatic data.
+The research aims to explore the viability of a tool to enable access, and to establish the usefulness of such a tool in the wider programming community.

+startcyancolor

 ### Research Questions

 The main question driving all of the research is:

 > How can we simplify programmatic access to large bioinformatic datasets?

+endcyancolor